 Sampling Technique

 Neuman (2013) refers to sampling technique as the process of selecting a subset of individuals or units from a larger population to be studied in a research project.
 Sampling is a key component and is equally important as the research design.
 In the present study, the researcher will use a simple random sampling technique in order to give each member of the population an equal chance of being selected for the study.
-This method is selected for this study because it has been found to be the most unbiased and representative, as it minimizes the risk of selection bias since everyone is given equal chance to participate.
+Different refugees who visit the centre will be included in the study based upon the inclusion and exclusion criteria.
+Everyone who visits the centre has an equal chance of forming the sample size.This method is selected for this study because it has been found to be the most unbiased and representative, as it minimizes the risk of selection bias since everyone is given equal chance to participate.
 This method is easy to implement and requires minimal knowledge of the population, making it a convenient and efficient sampling method.

 The sample obtained through simple random sampling can result in a representative sample that accurately reflects the population characteristics, which increases the external validity of the study.
 Additionally, the statistical analysis of data obtained through simple random sampling is generally straightforward, as it is based on probability theory, and it allows for the use of statistical tests that require assumptions of randomness and independence, which can increase the robustness and reliability of the study results (Lohr, 2019).
 The simple random sampling will be carried out in the following manner.
 The researcher will assign unique identifier numbers to each of the 380 participants in the sampling frame.
 Then, using a random number generator 215 random numbers will be selected after which the numbers will be matched with the corresponding participants and create a sample of 215 individuals.
 After selecting the participants, they will be provided with the necessary information they need to know and administer the questionnaire to them.
 The researcher will be keen on the response rates and, if necessary, fill any gaps by randomly selecting replacements from the remaining pool.
 The researcher believes that this method will give the participants an equal chance to be selected which will be free from bias and therefore good to draw proper generalizations at the end of the study.